THE CONSTITUTION AND RULES OF THE SOUTH AUSTRALIAN CLAY TARGET ASSOCIATION INCORPORATED

 (F) To become an official body in SOUTH AUSTRALIA recognisable by the State Government on matters of legislation relating to shotgun firearms control and clay target shooting grounds.

-(G) To provide a chain of communication through club and zone councils for individual suggestions and problems and consequently to present if necessary a considered State recommendation to the National Executive
+(G) To provide a chain of communication through club and zone councils for suggestions and the resolution of problems and consequently to present if necessary a considered State recommendation to the National Executive.

 (H) To ensure there is no intent of gain or reward for any individual or club.

-4. (A) Any club in South Australia and adjoining states, whose purpose is to promote, control and conduct the sport of clay target shooting shall be eligible for affiliation with the State Association.
+5. (A) Any club in South Australia or an adjoining State, whose purpose is to promote, control and conduct the sport of clay target shooting shall be eligible to join SACTA.

-(B) Any club, desirous of affiliating with the State Association, shall make application in writing and shall be granted affiliation if approved by the State Executive Council, subject to the club gaining affiliation with the Australian Clay Target Association.
+(B) Any club, desirous to join SACTA, shall apply in writing and shall be granted affiliation if approved by the Board, subject to the club gaining affiliation with the ACTA.

-(C) Approval for, or acceptance of new clubs shall be subject to the consideration by the Executive Council of objections raised by existing adjacent clubs.
-The secretary shall advise adjacent clubs of any new applications and those clubs will be given the opportunity to comment before the Executive Council considers the Application.
+(D) Approval for, or acceptance of new clubs shall be subject to the consideration by the Board of objections raised by existing adjacent clubs.
+The secretary shall advise adjacent clubs of any new applications and those clubs will be given the opportunity to comment before the Board considers the Application.

-(D) Acceptance of affiliation with the State Association shall operate as an agreement binding the State Association and every affiliated club to abide by the Constitution and to accept and enforce all decisions of the State Association.
+(E) Acceptance of affiliation with SACTA shall operate as an agreement binding SACTA and every affiliated club to abide by this Constitution and to accept and enforce all decisions of SACTA.

-5. (A) The Annual Subscription to the State Association payable by a Club affiliated with the State Association shall be a minimum sum of $20.00, to be ratified at each A.G.M.
+6. (A) The Annual Subscription to SACTA payable by affiliated clubs shall be a minimum sum of $40.00, to be ratified at each Annual General Meeting.

-(C) Clubs affiliating with the State Association part way through the year shall pay the full Annual Subscription for that year.
+(C) Clubs affiliating with SACTA part way through the year shall pay the full Annual Subscription for that year.

-(D) The Annual Subscription may only be increased or decreased or any levies imposed, by notice of motion, at the Annual General Meeting or a Special General Meeting.
+(D) The Annual Subscription may only be increased or any levies imposed, upon notice of motion, at the Annual General Meeting or a Special General Meeting.

-(E) The Financial year of the State Association shall commence on the first day of October in each year and shall end on the last day of September of the following year.
+(E) The Financial year of SACTA shall commence on the first day of October in each year and shall end on the last day of September of the following year.

 i.
 Western Zone